awslabs/data-solutions-framework-on-aws/framework/API.md

 ### KarpenterVersion <a name="KarpenterVersion" id="aws-dsf.processing.KarpenterVersion"></a>

-Enum defining the Karpenter versions as defined [here](https://github.com/aws/karpenter/releases).
+The list of supported Karpenter versions as defined [here](https://github.com/aws/karpenter/releases).

 #### Members <a name="Members" id="Members"></a>